 The Continuing Care Reporting System (CCRS) contains demographic, clinical, functional and utilization information.
 This data refers to individuals receiving continuing care services in hospitals or long-term care homes in Canada.
 Participating organizations also provide information on facility characteristics to support comparative reporting and benchmarking.

-The clinical data standard for CCRS was developed by interRAI, an international research network.
+The clinical data standard for CCRS was developed by interRAI External link, opens in new window, an international research network.
 It was modified with permission by CIHI for Canadian use.
 Clinicians assess their residents using interRAI’s Resident Assessment Instrument–Minimum Data Set (RAI-MDS 2.0)©.

 The information is entered into a computer at the point of care.
 Real-time reports flag resident risks and inform care planning.
 The information then flows to CIHI.
 With no additional collection effort, evidence is available to guide care and system-wide planning as well as quality improvement.